Education Secretary Miguel Cardona worried about getting teachers behind new 'woke' curriculum in email

 Meanwhile, some school officials and teachers are attacking parents and teachers that disagree with similar programs.

-Keaira Jennings, who leads Louden County Public Schools' Minority Student Achievement Advisory Committee (MSAAC), allegedly recently called for teachers to be dismissed if they criticize – even in private – equity training, The Daily Wire reported last month.
+Keaira Jennings, who leads Loudoun County Public Schools' Minority Student Achievement Advisory Committee (MSAAC), allegedly recently called for teachers to be dismissed if they criticize – even in private – equity training, The Daily Wire reported last month.

 CLICK HERE TO GET THE FOX NEWS APP